rohinish404/Recurate/src/scrape/README.md

 ![image](https://github.com/user-attachments/assets/1ffc6eb5-9096-48dc-b87a-ef63a7360c85)

 Now you can use the extension.
 Check out the demo video on main readme to see how to use.

+Actual idea for this type of scraping was shared by someone on X (twitter).